Agentic Engineering / Applied

 01

-Explain the video's core claim as: Use constraints, review loops, and smaller work units to prevent AI-generated code from becoming low-quality bulk output.
+State the transcript-backed claim in your own words: Use constraints, review loops, and smaller work units to prevent AI-generated code from becoming low-quality bulk output.

 02